win7guru/Mockups-Management/Private/BMML SPEC (OLD).md

 <!ATTLIST mockup version NMTOKEN #REQUIRED >
 <!ELEMENT controls ( control? ) >```

-A `mockup` tag includes a `controls` tag, described below. measuredW and measuredH are the dimensions, in pixels, of the mockup, including the top‑left white space around it. mockupW and mockupH are the dimensions of the mockup without any space around it.
-In other words, this would be the size of the PNG if you exported it.
-The skin tag, not used prior to 2.2.1, can either be "sketch" or "wireframe".
-The fontFace tag, introduced in 2.2.1, can either be "Balsamiq Sans" or "_sans".
-The version tag is for the version of the BMML specification, which is 1.0 so far.
-The controls tag is simple, it doesn't have any attributes and just contains a list of 'control' tags.
+A `mockup` tag includes a `controls` tag, described below.

+`measuredW` and `measuredH` are

+	the dimensions, in pixels, of the mockup, including the top‑left white space around it.

+`mockupW` and `mockupH` are

+	the dimensions of the mockup
+	without any space around it.

+In other words,

+>this would be the size of the PNG if you exported it.

+#The Skin Tag

+The `skin` tag, not used prior to 2.2.1, can either be

+	"sketch" or "wireframe".

+The `fontFace` tag, introduced in 2.2.1, can either be

+	"Balsamiq Sans" or "_sans".

+#The Version Tag

+The `version` tag is for the version of the BMML specification, which is 1.0 so far.

+#The Controls Tag

+The `controls` tag is simple, it doesn't have any attributes and just contains a listof `control` tags.

-The Control Tags
+#The Control Tags

-Here's the DTD snippet for the control tag:
+>Here's the DTD snippet for the control tag:

 `<!ELEMENT control ( controlProperties? ) >`
 `<!ATTLIST control controlID NMTOKEN #REQUIRED >`